FelixPellerin/TxtFileModifier/README.md

 > -A : Set encoding type of input file.
 (Default : UTF-8)

 > -B : Set encoding type of output file.
 (Default : UTF-8)

+> -P : Sort the lines in alphabetical order